comp426-2022-fall/a99-team-17/README.md

 You will change everything below to be the main technical documentation, as outlined below.

 ## Setup Instructions
-1. Clone the repository.
-2. `npm install` - Install dependencies for your package.
-3. `npm start` - Start app.
+1. To install, clone the repository and run `npm install` inside the directory.
+2. To run, use `npm start`.
-4. Navigate to localhost:5555/
+3. Navigate to localhost:5555/

 ## First steps